Shashi Tharoor: In government (2009–2014)

 Tharoor won the elections by a margin of 99,989.
 He was then selected as a Minister of State in the Council of Ministers of Prime Minister Manmohan Singh.
-On 28 May 2009, he was sworn in as Minister of State for External Affairs, in charge of Africa, Latin America, and the Gulf, including the Haj pilgrimage, and the Consular, Passports, and Visas services of the Ministry.
+On 28 May 2009, he was sworn in as Minister of State for External Affairs, in charge of Africa, Latin America, and the Gulf, including the Hajj pilgrimage, and the Consular, Passports, and Visas services of the Ministry.
 As Minister of State for External Affairs, he re-established long-dormant diplomatic relationships with African nations, where his fluency in French made him popular with Francophone countries and their heads of state.

 Tharoor was a pioneer in using social media as an instrument of political interaction.
-He was India's most-followed politician on Twitter until 2013, when he was overtaken by Prime Minister Narendra Modi.
+He was India's most-followed politician on Twitter until 2013, when he was overtaken by future Prime Minister Narendra Modi.
 Some of his Twitter posts have proved controversial in the past and were highlighted negatively by the opposition and press.

-He was also the first Indian minister to visit Haiti after the devastating 2010 earthquake.
-He reformed the arrangements relating to the conduct of the Haj pilgrimage.
+Tharoor was also the first Indian minister to visit Haiti after the devastating 2010 earthquake.
+He reformed the arrangements relating to the conduct of the Hajj pilgrimage.
 He initiated new policy-planning activities on the Indian Ocean and represented India at various global events during his 11-month tenure as minister.
-In April 2010, he resigned from the position, following allegations that he had misused his office to get shares in the IPL cricket franchise.
-Tharoor denied the charges and, during his resignation speech in Parliament, called for a full inquiry.
+In April 2010, Tharoor resigned from the position as Minister of State for External Affairs following allegations that he had misused his office to get shares in an Indian Premier League (IPL) cricket franchise.
+He denied the charges and, during his resignation speech in Parliament, called for a full inquiry.
 In a 2014 rejoinder he defended his position: "I was never involved in a scam of any sort in the IPL- I was brought down because...[I had] antagonised some powerful political cricketing interests" and added that he had "cooperated extensively with the detailed investigation conducted by the Enforcement Directorate into the entire issue", and no wrongdoing had been found.